Skip to content

 Installation Method Comparison

-Setup Difficulty Easy Moderate
+Setup Difficulty Easy Moderate Advanced

-Update Process Simple Manual
+Update Process Simple trailarr update Manual

-Resource Usage Higher Lower
+Resource Usage Higher Lower Lower

-Hardware Access Limited Full
+Hardware Access Limited Full Full

-GPU in LXC Complex Native
+GPU in LXC Complex Native Native

-Isolation Complete Process-level
+Isolation Complete Process-level Process-level

 Each method has its own set of instructions, so choose the one that best fits your setup.